ayanpan/learn-boomi/README.md

 5. After this, you can go ahead with any of Administrator, API Management, Master Data Hub, EDI/B2B, or, DCP, as per your interest or project requirement.

-Please refer the below image for reference.
+Please refer the below image for more details on the learning and certification paths.

 ![image](https://github.com/ayanpan/learn-boomi/assets/12267939/89dc2df7-a790-4832-b64f-23e5fb81f980)